-1. FINAL INSPECTION - Upon completion of the rehabilitation work, a final inspection is held by the Grantee.
+- 1. FINAL INSPECTION Upon completion of the rehabilitation work, a final inspection is held by the Grantee.
 Any uncompleted work or work that is unsatisfactory is noted on a final "punch list" and sent to the contractor in writing (HO-17 and HO-18).
 When these State of Tennessee 2009-2010 HOME Operations Manual HO-1 10-45 items are completed, clearance testing for lead-based paint hazards is conducted on the unit.
-When the unit passes clearance testing, the contract is complete.

-2. CERTIFICATION - After the Grantee determines that the rehabilitation work has been fully and satisfactorily completed and the unit has passed clearance testing, the

-Certification of Completion and Final Inspection is prepared (FM-7).
+When the unit passes clearance testing, the contract is complete. - 2.
+CERTIFICATION After the Grantee determines that the rehabilitation work has been fully and satisfactorily completed and the unit has passed clearance testing, the Certification of Completion and Final Inspection is prepared (FM-7).
 The homeowner signs the Certification indicating that he accepts the rehabilitation work as meeting the terms and conditions of the contract.
 The contractor signs the Certification indicating that the work has been completed in accordance with the contract and that there are no unpaid claims for labor, materials supplies or equipment.
-The inspector signs the Certification indicating that work has been completed in accordance with the contract and that authorizing that work has been completed in accordance with the contract and authorizing final payment.

-3. NOTICE OF COMPLETION - The contractor shall file a Notice of Completion with the Register of Deeds in the county where the work is performed and return a certified copy to the Grantee.

-4. MAKING FINAL PAYMENT - When the final inspection determines that the work is completed in accordance with the contract and the homeowner has accepted the work, the Grantee will obtain from the contractor a release of liens, including all subcontractors and suppliers, and a copy of each warranty due the owner for the work.
-The Grantee will request final payment from THDA at that time.

-5. If the homeowner refuses to sign the final acceptance, the Grantee may authorize full payment for those items which are undisputed and acceptable to all parties.
+The inspector signs the Certification indicating that work has been completed in accordance with the contract and authorizing final payment. - 3.
+NOTICE OF COMPLETION The contractor shall file a Notice of Completion with the Register of Deeds in the county where the work is performed and return a certified copy to the Grantee. - 4.
+MAKING FINAL PAYMENT When the final inspection determines that the work is completed in accordance with the contract and the homeowner has accepted the work, the Grantee will obtain from the contractor a release of liens, including all subcontractors and suppliers, and a copy of each warranty due the owner for the work.
+The Grantee will request final payment from THDA at that time. - 5.
+If the homeowner refuses to sign the final acceptance, the Grantee may authorize full payment for those items which are undisputed and acceptable to all parties.